 The custom ECC algorithms are designed to better protect data such as apps, documents, and media files from corruption and storage failure.
 Note that cells within an SSD wears out over time due to erase-write cycles.
 ECC provides a mechanism for correcting random bit errors or soft errors.
 The use of algorithms improves the ECC mechanism through precise controls.

-6. Machine Learning Capabilities: A key selling point and one of the primary strengths or advantages of A11 Bionic chip over other mobile processors is the build-in machine learning capabilities.
+A key selling point and one of the primary strengths or advantages of A11 Bionic chip over other mobile processors is the built-in machine learning capabilities.
 For starters, machine learning is a specific application of artificial intelligence.
 It equips a computer with the ability to learn without being explicitly programmed to automatically process large amount of data, understand patterns, and provide corresponding predictions or interferences.

 Apple has been applying principles and practices in machine learning to power some of its notable products and services to include the intelligence assistance application Siri and the content delivery functionalities of the App Store and Apple Music.

 Within the A11Bionic chip nonetheless, machine learning capabilities rest within its specific dual-core design Neural Engine.
-This engine can operate specific machine learning algorithms, including those that power flagship features in the iPhone X to include the Face ID security technology and the augmented reality animated emoji.
+This engine can operate specific machine learning algorithms, including those that power flagship features in the iPhone X to include the Face ID security technology and the animated emoji feature based on augmented reality technology.